Being told that your dog has cancer can be gut wrenching, but remember that it is not necessarily a death sentence for your dog.

-- Which treatment is the best choice for me, the dog parent? (factors to consider – costs, emotional stresses, time, level of home care, etc.)
+- Which treatment is the best choice for me, the dog owner? (factors to consider – costs, emotional stresses, time, level of home care, etc.)

 This page looks at conventional dog cancer treatment options which include surgery, chemotherapy, and radiation.

 Surgical removal of the cancer is considered by most vets to be the treatment of choice because when it works, the cancer can be completely removed from the dog’s body.

 For surgery to work, the cancer should be a single tumor and the vet has to be fairly sure that the cancer has not and will not spread to surrounding tissues.